How Persona use and protect personal information that you give us when you use this website.

 Who we are

-The organisation responsible for processing your personal information is Home Group Limited, charitable registered society no. 22981R, of 2 Gosforth Park way, Gosforth Business Park, Newcastle upon Tyne, NE12 8ET.
-This means that we are a data controller under the General Data Protection Regulations (also known as GDPR) and the Data Protection Act 2018.
-Persona is the sales brand and registered trade mark of Home Group Limited.
+The organisation responsible for processing your personal information is Home Group Limited, charitable registered society no. 22981R, of 2 Gosforth Park Way, Gosforth Business Park, Newcastle upon Tyne, NE12 8ET.
+This means that we are a data controller under the General Data Protection Regulation (also known as GDPR) and the Data Protection Act 2018.

 What information we collect about you